XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

         beta.kubernetes.io/os: linux
 ```

 ><b>Note:</b> In the environment variables you see the value for `LeaderboardApiOptions_BaseUrl` and that points to the service we just created.
-This enables the web application to call into one of many pods that provide the Api in the cluster depending on the number of replicas we specified.
+This enables the web application to call into one of many pods that provide the API in the cluster depending on the number of replicas we specified.
 The service is a stable name, while pod names will vary all the time.

 We also want to expose this web application to the outside world.
 If we want to access the application from outside the cluster we can define the service to be of type `LoadBalancer` which will then initiate the external Azure load balancer to get a public IP address instead of a cluster IP address, so we can access it from outside the cluster.